yongler/tp/docs/UserGuide.md

 ### Saving the data

-InternApply data are saved in the hard disk automatically after any command that changes the data.
+SoC InternApply data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 [Go To TOC](#table-of-contents)